 Here are some tips for preventing caregiver burnout:

-- Don’t avoid your negative feelings: Negative feelings need to be felt, processed, and released.
-Stuffing them down or pretending everything is great will just backfire later.
-Journaling, drawing, talking with a friend, or even just talking out loud can be helpful.
+- Don’t avoid your negative feelings: We must feel, process, and release negative emotions.
+Stuffing them down will just backfire later.
+Journaling, drawing, or exploring other self-expressive outlets can be helpful.

-- Set realistic goals and celebrate small wins: Set small, achievable goals for yourself and celebrate those small wins.
-This time of life may not allow you to reach your big milestone goals just yet, but you can still take small actions each day to get you closer.
+- Set realistic goals and celebrate small wins: Set small, achievable goals and celebrate those small wins.
+While seeing the bigger picture can be difficult, you can still take small steps to get closer to improved well-being.

 9 Ways to Cope With Caregiver Burnout

-Here are some key ways to cope when experiencing caregiver burnout:4
+Below are nine ways to cope when experiencing caregiver burnout:3

 - Talk to your doctor: You are not alone.
-Talk to your doctor about what you are experiencing, they may be able to help you address any medical problems that might be affecting your energy or mood, or provide a referral to a mental health professional.
+Talk to your doctor about what you are experiencing.
+They can help you address any medical problems that might impact your energy or provide a referral to a mental health professional.

-- Make sure you have enough alone time: Time alone to unwind and decompress is not optional, it’s necessary for your mental health and will make you better equipped as a caregiver.
+- Make sure you have enough alone time: Time alone to unwind and decompress is necessary for your mental health and will make you better equipped as a caregiver.

-- Set up a regular check-in point with a trusted friend: A regular check in can be an anchor as you navigate through this difficult time.
-Set a standing date and check in.
+- Set up a regular check-in point with a trusted friend: A regular check-in can be an anchor as you navigate this difficult time.
+Set a standing date and check-in.

-- Find local resources: Seek out local resources not only for your loved one, but for yourself as well.
+- Find local resources: Seek out local resources for you and your loved one.
 These can include organizations for specific conditions, respite, or home health resources.

-- Join a support group: Sometimes the best medicine is talking with people who know exactly what you are going through.
-A support group can provide not only support but helpful resources and tools you may not have thought of.
+- Join a support group: Sometimes, the best medicine is talking with people who understand your experience.
+A support group can provide support, helpful resources, and tools for coping with caregiving-related challenges.

-- Remember your role outside of caregiving: Remember that you are still you and you still have an identity outside of caregiving.
-Be sure to engage in things you enjoy.
+- Remember your role outside of caregiving: Remember that you still have an identity outside of caregiving.
+Ensure to engage in things you enjoy.

-- Be willing to relinquish some control: Sometimes you just have to turn it over and let someone else make the decisions.
+- Be willing to relinquish some control: Sometimes, letting someone else make decisions can ease stress and anxiety.

-- Talk to a therapist: A therapist can help you navigate the tough thoughts and feelings that are bound to come up, as well as help you build healthy coping skills and take care of yourself.
+- Talk to a therapist: A therapist can help you navigate difficult thoughts, build healthy coping skills, and care for yourself.

-- Home health services: A home health aide can come to the home and provide routine health care and sometimes even light household duties.
+- Home health services: A home health aide can provide routine health care and sometimes even light household duties.

 - Adult day care: Having your loved one go to an adult day care can give them a change of pace, new activities, and socialization while providing you with a break.

-- Nursing homes or assisted living facilities: In some cases, it may be time to consider whether a higher level of care is the next right choice.
-While this is an extremely difficult decision to make, it might be the best choice for your loved one and yourself.
+- Nursing homes or assisted living facilities: Consider whether a higher level of care is the next right choice.
+While making this decision is difficult, an assisted facility may be the best choice for your loved one.

-- Private care aides: Private care aides can provide more intensive home support than home health aides and can help with your loved ones care and provide companionship.
+- Private care aides: Private care aides can provide more intensive home support than home health aides by providing companionship.

-- Caregiver support services: Resources are also available for caregivers, including support groups and respite services that allow you to take a break while a trained provider stays with your loved one.
+- Caregiver support services: Resources are also available for caregivers.
+Support groups and respite services allow you to take a break while a trained provider stays with your loved one.

-- Agency of aging: Your local agency on aging can be a great resource for many programs that are available in your area.
+- Agency of aging: Your local agency on aging can be a resource for many local programs.

-How to Support a Loved One Who is a Caregiver Experiencing Burnout
+How to Support a Loved One Experiencing Caregiver Burnout

-Asking caregivers what you can do to help also is extremely important.
-It can help them identify tasks that can be done to help alleviate their stress.
-The gift of your time is priceless to a caregiver.
-Encourage the caregiver to use time for themselves.
+- Ask how you can help: Ask your loved one how you can help alleviate their stress.
+The gift of your time is priceless.
+Encourage them to use time for themselves.

 Additional Resources